• Professor, Mechanical Engineering

 • Halliburton Chair in Engineering Professor

-• Affiliated Faculty, Materials Science and Engineering
+• Affiliated Faculty, Materials Science & Engineering

 Dr. Ali Erdemir